Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Waldhausen category structures from allowable classes on abelian categories.

-is a commutative diagram in $\mathcal{C}$ in which the vertical maps are cofibrations (resp. weak equivalences), then in the canonically associated commutative diagram
+is a commutative diagram in $\mathcal{C}$ in which the vertical maps are weak equivalences (resp. cofibrations), then the map $T(f^{\prime})\rightarrow T(f)$ is a weak equivalence (resp. cofibration and

-the vertical maps are cofibrations (resp. weak equivalences). \item {\bf (Cyl 2.)} $T(\pt\rightarrow Y) = Y$ and the maps $p$ and $j_2$ are the identity map on $Y$. \end{itemize} A Waldhausen category with cylinder functor may or may not satisfy the additional condition: \begin{itemize} \item {\bf (Cylinder axiom.)} For any map $f$ in $\mathcal{C}$, the map $p$ is a weak equivalence. \end{itemize} \end{definition} The idea here is that a cylinder functor satisfying the cylinder axiom acts very much like the mapping cylinder construction from classical homotopy theory---or, more generally, like fibrant replacement in a model category.
+is a cofibration). \item {\bf (Cyl 2.)} $T(\pt\rightarrow Y) = Y$ and the maps $p$ and $j_2$ are the identity map on $Y$. \item {\bf (Cyl 3.)} The map $j_1\coprod j_2: A\coprod B \rightarrow T(f)$ is a cofibration. \end{itemize} A Waldhausen category with cylinder functor may or may not satisfy the additional condition: \begin{itemize} \item {\bf (Cylinder axiom.)} For any map $f$ in $\mathcal{C}$, the map $p$ is a weak equivalence. \end{itemize} \end{definition} The idea here is that a cylinder functor satisfying the cylinder axiom acts very much like the mapping cylinder construction from classical homotopy theory---or, more generally, like fibrant replacement in a model category.
 Some of Waldhausen's most powerful results in \cite{MR802796} have proofs of a sufficiently homotopy-theoretic flavor that they require that every Waldhausen category in sight has a cylinder functor obeying the cylinder axioms.
 A good example of this is Waldhausen's Fibration Theorem, which we now recall: \begin{theorem} {\bf Fibration Theorem (Waldhausen).} Suppose $\mathcal{C},\mathcal{C}_0$ are Waldhausen categories with the same underlying category and the same underlying class of cofibrations.
-Suppose all of the following conditions are satisfied: \begin{itemize} \item Every weak equivalence in $\mathcal{C}$ is also a weak equivalence in $\mathcal{C}_0$. \item The weak equivalences in $\mathcal{C}_0$ satisfy the cylinder, saturation, and extension axioms. \item $\mathcal{C}$ admits a cylinder functor satisfying the cylinder axiom and the same cylinder functor is also a cylinder functor on $\mathcal{C}_0$. \end{itemize} Then
+Suppose all of the following conditions are satisfied: \begin{itemize} \item Every weak equivalence in $\mathcal{C}$ is also a weak equivalence in $\mathcal{C}_0$. \item $\mathcal{C}_0$ admits a cylinder functor satisfying the cylinder axiom. \item The weak equivalences in $\mathcal{C}_0$ satisfy the saturation and extension axioms. \end{itemize} Then

 is a homotopy fibre sequence, where $\mathcal{X}$ is the full sub-Waldhausen-category of $\mathcal{C}$ generated by the objects that are weakly equivalent to $\pt$ in $\mathcal{C}_0$.
 As a consequence, after looping and taking homotopy groups, we get the long exact sequence of $K$-groups: